guruk2/HackFest-InfinetLoop-challenge-3/README.md

     Private messages and public wall posts.
     Log in via Facebook or others (using plugins).

-Setting-up the portel step by step
+<b>Setting-up the portel step by step

 Make sure you have: